Deepak8519M/DiseaseHealthPrediction/README.md

 - **Secure & Private**: User data is protected and used only for predictions.

 ## Tech Stack
-- **Frontend**: HTML, CSS, JavaScript , Gsap , Locomotive Js , Tilt Js
+- **Frontend**: HTML, CSS, JavaScript , Gsap , Locomotive Js , Tilt.Js
 - **Backend**: Flask (Python)
 - **Machine Learning Models**: scikit-learn, pandas, NumPy
 - **Database**: SQLite (or any preferred database for user management)